Skip to Main Content

 Introduction

-The United States has a common law federal legal system in which the written constitution allocates particular powers to the federal government leaving the remainder to the individual states.
+The United States has a common law federal legal system in which the written Constitution allocates particular powers to the federal government leaving the remainder to the individual states.
 The federal and 50 individual state governments operate in parallel, all with their own executive, legislative and judicial branches.
-As a consequence there is a large body of primary law covering the federal and the state systems.
+As a consequence there is a large body of primary law covering the federal and state systems.

 Legislation: Introduction

-Legislation: Constitution
+Legislation: Constitutions

-The Constitution is arranged in (roman) numbered Articles, which are subdivided into Sections and then into Clauses.
+The U.S. Constitution is arranged in (roman) numbered Articles, which are subdivided into Sections and then into Clauses.
 An example of a citation would be: U.S CONST.
 Art.
 II, §1, cl.
 7. Amendments appear separately at the end.

 Electronic sources